del13r/nassp-checklist-annotator/README.md

 Flightplan | 400+2 -> 400+2 - Z-Body Axis Steering
 DOI | 400+3 -> 400+3 - IMU Align

-One thing to be aware of is that where the source material uses the delta Δ character, the logs show a ?, however the XLS checklist is written with the correct delta character.

 How to run the scripts?
 Open the CSM or LM dictionary file in excel first
 CSM Verb and noun list.xlsx